 I live with the bugger, therefore I know it well.
-I live with mental health, or rather mentall ill-health, everyday.
+I live with mental health, or rather mental ill-health, everyday.
 I live with the extreme and constant mood shifts.
 I live with a wonky wired brain that is not my best friend.
-I am about as MENTAL HEALTH AWARE as humans get, believe me.
+I am about as MENTAL HEALTH AWARE as humans get.

-I am well aware that mental health disorders are NOT chosen.
+I am aware that mental health disorders are NOT chosen.

-I am well aware that mental health disorders are far harder to get by with and gain acceptance about in society than physical health equivalents.
+I am well aware that mental health disorders are far harder to get by with, and gain acceptance about in society than their physical health equivalents.

-I am aware that for many people mental health issues are nothing more than made up, exaggerated, attention-seeking symptoms that we wilfully brandish about in order to shirk responsibilities, get out of work, live life unfairly on disability benefits, avoid anything that might be remotely an effort, and excuse ourselves for not pulling our weight or conforming like the rest of you do.
-I am aware, so I want to make YOU aware, that these assumptions and negative societal stereotypes are a complete load of bull.
+I am aware that for many people, mental health issues are nothing more than made up, exaggerated, attention-seeking symptoms that we wilfully brandish about in order to shirk responsibilities, get out of work, live life unfairly on disability benefits, avoid anything that might be remotely an effort, and excuse ourselves for not pulling our weight or conforming like the rest of you do.
+I am aware of that, but I want to make you aware that these assumptions and negative societal stereotypes are a complete load of BOLLOCKS.

-I am aware that admitting to having the label of a personality disorder, as I do, is dinner party/social suicide.
+I am aware that admitting to having the label of a personality disorder, as I do, is not ideal conversation for dinner parties.
 ‘Don’t speak about it.
 Hush.
 You must surely be a dangerous, violent, manipulative, and erratic and deceitful criminal’, assume the masses.

 I am aware that admitting to having Post-Traumatic Stress Disorder means that people, [well-meaning, though sometimes otherwise], will make a whole host of

 helpful unhelpful suggestions about how you might get over that trauma nice and quickly so you can ‘leave it in the past, not dwell on it, rise above, not let it defeat you and look to the future, counting our blessings’.
-I am aware how PTSD sufferers feel a failure when people say this, as we are already trying to do that bloody obvious thing that we agree would be a lovely way to handle it, but we are incapable, because it is our brains that are poorly.
-Our trauma-damaged brain circuitry and distorted perceptions of our safety enable us to never fully forget, and never be quite the same people after trauma.
+I am aware how PTSD sufferers feel a failure when people say this, as we are already trying to do that bloody fucking obvious thing that we agree would be a lovely way to handle it, but we are simply incapable, because it is our brains that are poorly.
+Do you get that?
+Our trauma-damaged brain circuitry and distorted perceptions of our safety enable us to never fully forget and never be quite the same people following trauma.

 I am aware that there is nothing awry with the motivations or effort put in by those who live life with actual diagnosed mental health disorders.
 We ARE motivated.
 We DO work hard and we DO give recovery our all.
 We do TRY our hardest to battle on relentlessly.
 Sometimes we get tired and say “NO MORE”.
 Sometimes that crisis will linger for a while then pass like the clouds on a mixed British weather day.
 Other times the crisis does NOT lift.
 The storm clouds do NOT budge.
 The pain does NOT always pass.

-I am aware that people with mental health disorders are at far higher risk than the general population of both attempting and completing suicide.
-Those statistics certainly ring true for me being a living survivor of three major attempts to end my own life.
+I am aware that people with mental health disorders are at far higher risk than the general population of attempting/completing suicide.
+Those statistics certainly ring true for me, being a living survivor of three significant attempts to end my own life.
 I am aware we are far more likely to hurt and self-injure ourselves in other ways too that may not prove fatal; but that lessen our life spans, create extra stress, pressure, physical health problems, and possibly also emotionally and financially hurt those around us.
-I am aware we do not intend this, but we just sometimes cannot help but be driven to seek relief from our misery in dysfunctional ways.
+I am aware we do not intend all this, but we just sometimes cannot help but be driven to seek relief from our misery in dysfunctional and less than healthy ways.

-I am aware that many will lose their lives to suicide :( Particularly people with major depressive disorder and Borderline Personality Disorder who are the most likely patient groups to be admitted to psychiatric hospitals following suicide attempts.
+I am aware that many will lose their lives to suicide :( Particularly people with major depressive disorder and Borderline Personality Disorder like me, who are the most likely patient groups to be admitted to psychiatric hospitals and/or complete suicide.